Kingxukai/linux/Documentation/usb/gadget-testing.rst

 	# cat /dev/usb/lp0

-More advanced testing can be done with the prn_example described in Documentation/usb/gadget_printer.rst.
+More advanced testing can be done with the woke prn_example described in Documentation/usb/gadget_printer.rst.